wp-plugins/aw-yearly-category-archives/readme.txt

 == Changelog ==

 = 1.1 =
-* Added settings page to allow site admin to input custom HTML and/or WordPress Template tags.
+* Added settings page to allow site admin to input custom HTML and/or WordPress Template tags to be used for the archived posts output loop.

 = 1.0.1 =
 * Corrected file path for menu item icon